 - Whisk spices and flour together in a bowl.

-- Roll dough into a 1 1/2 -inch log.
-Wrap in parchment paper.
+- Roll dough into a log then wrap in parchment paper.

-- Refrigerate for 1 hour.
+- Refrigerate for at least 1 hour.
 Add parchment paper to baking sheets.

 - Transfer to baking sheet.
 Space with 1 inch between.